icgc-argo-workflows/argo-reference-files/README.md

 | small_exac_common_3.hg38.vcf.gz.tbi                    | 242095     | f650d1dda6bd68cba65d77f131147985 |

-The above files need to be staged under a path in the file system where workflow jobs can access.
+The above files were originated from [GATK Best Practices Resources](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38) and need to be staged under a path in the file system where workflow jobs can access.
 The files can be downloaded using `wget`, one example is given as below:

 ```
 wget https://object.cancercollaboratory.org:9080/swift/v1/genomics-public-data/gatk-resources/1000g_pon.hg38.vcf.gz